moreartyjs/moreartyjs/README.md

 # Default state publication #

 Often, component needs to initialize its state on mount.
 In Morearty model, when component is mounted, its state may already contain some data.
-For this to work Morearty supports four merge strategies out of the box and one custom one:
+For example, you can persist application state to local storage by converting it to [transit-js](https://github.com/cognitect/transit-js) format (helpful [gist](https://gist.github.com/Tvaroh/52efbe8f4541ca537908) supporting sets and ordered maps) and restore it on start.
+For this to work Morearty supports four merge strategies out of the box and the custom one:

 * `Morearty.MERGE_STRATEGY.OVERWRITE` - overwrite existing state;
 * `Morearty.MERGE_STRATEGY.OVERWRITE_EMPTY` - overwrite if existing state is empty (undefined or null);